GuanceCloud/pipeline-go/pkg/arbiter/builtin-funcs/docs/function_doc.md

 - `offset`: Query offset.
 - `slimit`: Query slimit.
 - `time_range`: Query timestamp range, the default value can be modified externally by the script caller.
+- `workspace_uuids`: Workspace UUIDs to query data from.

 Function returns: